 Like many others, it folds down and out of the way so you’ll want to be sure there’s a clear path at your child’s bed at night.
 However, the convenience factor makes it easy for things like sitting on your child’s bed to tell them a story or changing their sheets.

 This bed frame is available in white or gray, which is a good choice if you are worried about staining.
 The mesh design allows good breathability through the bed as well.
-Since this is only 33″ wide, it is perfect for letting your child climb out either side of the bed.
+Since this is only 33″ wide and 16″ tall, it is perfect for letting your child climb out either side of the bed.
 They don’t have to worry about folding the bed down themselves.

-Another nice feature of this bed frame is that it comes with a lifetime guarantee for use.
+Another nice feature of this bed guard rail is that it comes with a lifetime guarantee for use.
 It’s always nice to buy from a company that stands behind their products.

 - Added level of security because of how this attaches to the bed frame